Google Optimize 360 Sunset: 6 Reasons Why B2B’s Should Re-evaluate Their Website Optimization Strategy

 Unlike Google Optimize, Trendemon’s approach focuses on deep B2B business goals, all while offering the same advanced editing options through Account-Based Content Elements (ACE) for hyper-personalization.
 The main difference between the two solutions is that Optimize focuses a lot also on the elements of a page while Trendemon can zoom out and focus on the entire website journey, in addition to creating orchestrations that lead to more conversions.

-Click below to learn more on Trendemon VS. Google Optimize:
+Click below to learn more about Trendemon VS. Google Optimize: